 - 304 failure to obey traffic control device violations

 It’s scary to think about mechanical failures in large trucks, but they happen.
 In fact, probably more often than you think.
-Federal guidelines mandate that all truck drivers complete a full inspection at least once daily, before their first trip.
-The problem is, these inspections don’t always happen.
+Federal guidelines mandate that all truck drivers complete a full inspection at least once daily before their first trip.
+The problem is that these inspections don’t always happen.
 If they do, it is not uncommon for something to be missed.
 And even with a perfect inspection, a part defect may be undetectable to the driver.

 Common mechanical issues include:

 - Missing mud flaps

 - Missing or damaged rear guards